Updated July 3, 2023

-There is also a Tool Drop Down Menu in the Menu bar, but pretty much all the important ones are covered in the ToolBox.
+There is also a Tool Drop Down Menu in the Menu bar, but all the important ones are covered in the ToolBox.

-As you select each tool, it will further have its drop-down options and also they will display their properties singularly in the Tool Bar that is below the Menu Bar like this.
+As you select each tool, it will further have its drop-down options, and also, they will display their properties singularly in the Tool Bar below the Menu Bar like this.
 Let’s scout through each tool first.

-- Pick Tool: It is actually a select tool and behaves like the Move Tool in Photoshop, to the tool’s bottom right corner you will find various options like freehand pick and free transform.
-These options let you resize the image, that broadens it or narrow it or even create a mirror image with a mouse.
+- Pick Tool: It is a select tool that behaves like Photoshop’s Move Tool.
+To the tool’s bottom right corner, you will find various options like freehand pick and free transform.
+These options let you resize the image that broadens, narrows, or even creates a mirror image with a mouse.

-- Shape Tool: On the selected image, shape or even text, this tool will give nodes and handles.
-So once the nodes are selected that part of the object can be curved into different textures like smudge, smear, twirl, etc.
+- Shape Tool: On the selected image, shape, or even text, this tool will give nodes and handles.
+So once the nodes are selected, that part of the object can be curved into different textures like a smudge, smear, twirl, etc.

-- Crop Tool: As the name suggests it will help trim the selected image, shape or text.
-It will also let you cut the image like a knife (divide the shape into different slices that can be separately edited), and even erased (using Eraser).
+- Crop Tool: As the name suggests, it will help trim the selected image, shape, or text.
+It will also let you cut the image like a knife (divide the shape into different slices that can be separately edited) and even erase (using Eraser).

-- Zoom Tool: Let’s you zoom to any minute part of the shape or text that is being created or edited so that the designer can correct the discrepancies accordingly.
+- Zoom Tool: Let’s you zoom to any minute part of the shape or text that can create or edit so that the designer can correct the discrepancies accordingly.

 - Freehand Tool: This tool is where most of the magic happens.
-This tool has a number of drawing options that let you create and draw any design.
+This tool has several drawing options that let you create and draw any design.
 So this tool plays a very important role in the first stage of graphic designing.

-- Artistic Media Tool: This tool is like a freehand brush or spray or a pen.
-So in case, you wish to create Calligraphic Text or Graffiti this tool will be useful.
+- Artistic Media Tool: This tool is like a freehand brush, spray, or pen.
+So in case you wish to create Calligraphic Text or Graffiti, this tool will be useful.

 - Rectangle Tool: This tool will help create the shape of a rectangle.
 It also has an option of 3 point rectangle.
-This only means a quick rectangle can be created by simply dragging the mouse once two nodes of a rectangle are drawn.
+Once two rectangle nodes are drawn, the user can quickly create a rectangle by dragging the mouse.

 - Ellipse Tool: This tool lets you create an elliptical shape like a circle.
-It also helps with a quick shape making using 3 point Ellipse like the one in rectangle tool.
+It also helps with quick shape-making using 3 points Ellipse like the one in the rectangle tool.

-- Polygon Tool: Basically polygon tool is used for creating shapes that have more than 4 sides to it.
-But Corel Draw lets you create a number of readymade shapes like a banner shape, star, spiral shape, arrows, graph paper grid under the same heading.
+- Polygon Tool: The polygon tool creates shapes with more than 4 sides.
+But Corel Draw lets you create several readymade shapes like a banner shape, star, spiral shape, arrows, and graph paper grid under the same heading.

 - Text Tool: The text tool here will help create text characters and text boxes.
 You can edit them using the properties and formatting options displayed in the toolbar.
-You can also directly add a table with this tool in case you need to create text in a tabular form.
+You can also directly add a table with this tool if you need to create text in a tabular form.

 - Parallel Dimension Tool: A lot of civil engineers and architects use Corel Draw.
 So here’s a ready tool to display dimensions in various shapes like this.

-- Straight-line connector Tool: This tool will just help to connect different sides in any shape between sides or right angle while keeping the sides separated.
+- Straight-line connector Tool: This tool will help connect different sides in any shape between sides or right angles while keeping the sides separated.

-- Drop shadow Tool: This is the effect giving tool.
-It will bevel, emboss, drop shadow, extrude, etc any part of the selected shape or the text that is being designed.
+- Drop shadow Tool: This is the effect-giving tool.
+It will bevel, emboss, drop shadow, extrude, etc., any part of the selected shape or text being designed.

-- Interactive Fill Tool: This is pretty much like a normal fill tool but options like gradient and all can be applied here, hence the name.
+- Interactive Fill Tool: This is pretty much like a normal fill tool, but options like gradient and all can be applied here, hence the name.
 This also has a Mesh tool.
-This tool will create grids around the shape and then each grid can be colored in case complex coloring or shading is required, for e.g., in a fruit or a scenery painting.
+This tool will create grids around the shape, and then each grid can be colored in case complex coloring or shading is required, e.g., in a fruit or a scenery painting.

-- Smart Fill Tool: This tool will help fill color in shape that is a closed path.
+- Smart Fill Tool: This tool will help fill color in a closed path shape.
 Very quick to use.
 Very similar to the paint bucket tool in MS Paint.

 Features of Corel Draw

-One of the major features, in my opinion, is that it provides a friendly UI that can be learned to use quickly, so for beginners can expand their creativity and professionals can make some awestruck designs and layouts.
-It has live versatile tools like node shaping and mesh fill etc which come handy almost everywhere in designing.
-Being a vector graphics software does not pixelate its designs which guarantees high-quality printing.
-Hence many high definition printers are programmed to accept Corel format files for printing.
+One of the major features, in my opinion, is that it provides a friendly UI that helps to learn quickly so that beginners can expand their creativity and professionals can make awestruck designs and layouts.
+It has live versatile tools like node shaping and mesh fill, which come in handy almost everywhere in design.
+Vector graphics software does not pixelate its designs, guaranteeing high-quality printing.
+Hence many high-definition printer programs use Corel format files for printing.

-Other features include accepting many file formats to edit, capable of running on all processors and so on.
+Other features include accepting many file formats to edit, being capable of running on all processors, and so on.

-From a user’s perspective, CorelDraw offers an environment to design with ease.
-All printing media, live sketching, product designing, etc can be created with equal creativity and accuracy to detail.
+From a user’s perspective, CorelDraw offers an easy design environment.
+All printing media, live sketching, product designing, etc., create in detail with equal creativity and accuracy.

-While learning graphic designing, one will find Corel Draw to be easier than other complex software and still more useful than most.
-One of the good things is that they constantly update the features so there is always something more exciting in-store.
+While learning graphic designing, Corel Draw is easier than other complex software and still more useful than most.
+One of the good things is that they constantly update the features, so there is always something more exciting in-store.

 This is a guide to What is CorelDraw?
-Here we discuss the Introduction and tools used in CorelDraw along with its features.
+Here we discuss the Introduction, tools used in CorelDraw, and its features.
 You may also look at the following articles to learn more –